-2.5.
-Following submission of this draft plan to Cornwall Council for their consideration it will be consulted on before being sent to an independent examiner (mutually agreed by Cornwall Council and the Crowan NDP Steering Group) who will check the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
-At such stage, the independent Examiner may recommend that the NDP is amended before continuing to the referendum stage.

-2.7.
-Once adopted, the policies contained within the Crowan NDP will have to be taken into consideration when Planning Officers determine future Planning Applications.
+- 2.5.
+Following submission of this draft plan to Cornwall Council for their consideration it will be consulted on before being sent to an independent examiner (mutually agreed by Cornwall Council and the Crowan Parish NDP Steering Group) who will check the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
+At such stage, the independent Examiner may recommend that the NDP is amended before continuing to the referendum stage. - 2.6.
+The NDP will be subject to a Referendum, in order to gauge community support.
+The NDP will only be adopted by Cornwall Council if the majority of those voting in the Referendum support it. - 2.7.
+Once adopted, the policies contained within the Crowan Parish NDP will have to be taken into consideration when Planning Officers determine future Planning Applications.